csparkma/berkeley-final-project/README.md

 - **Building a machine learning model to assign a "Propensity to Purchase" score for each unique visitor of the website**

 ## Group Communication:
 Our group is communicating through Slack, Zoom, and Texting.
-We have scheduled zoom calls to check-in almost every few days.
+We have scheduled zoom calls to check-in every few days.